Elizabeth Plimack, MD, MS

 I specialize in the treatment of kidney, bladder, prostate and testicular cancer, and my clinical practice is focused on these diseases.
 By concentrating exclusively on genitourinary malignancies I am able to offer expert knowledge as well as access to both standard treatments and emerging therapies in the form of clinical trials.
 The pace of scientific discovery has accelerated in recent decades, and fortunately we have seen these discoveries translate into meaningful improvements in cancer treatments.

 As part of the genitourinary group here at Fox Chase, I am proud to be a part of a team of distinguished researchers who have pioneered many of these new treatments.
 My particular research efforts focus on the development of new therapies for bladder and kidney cancer.

 - Chief Fellow, Medical Oncology, University of Texas MD Anderson Cancer Center, Houston, TX

-- Internship and Residency in Internal Medicine, New York University Medical Center / Bellevue Hospital
+- Intern and Resident, Internal Medicine, New York University Medical Center / Bellevue Hospital, NY

 - American Society of Clinical Oncology

 - Leadership Forum Excellence Award, Fox Chase Cancer Center, 2012